Growing orchids is easier than you think! In this detailed orchid plant care guide, I will show you everything you need to be successful.

 Healthy orchids are usually pretty resistant to houseplant pests, but mealybugs, aphids, or scale can sometimes become a problem.

 Organic neem oil is a natural insecticide that is very effective at getting rid of these nasty bugs.
-You can also use a cotton swab dipped in rubbing alcohol to kill the pests on contact, or use an insecticidal soap.

 Never use synthetic pesticides though, because these bugs can build up a resistance to chemicals, only making the problem worse.